kemitchell/writing.kemitchell.com/_drafts/Rely-on-OSI.md

 Placing these credits in a "legal notices" list or "open source disclosure" won't cut it.

-There are other footguns, often requiring the distribution of specific files.  `the_frameworx_license.txt` under the [Frameworx Open License 1.0](https://spdx.org/licenses/Frameworx-1.0.html).  `NOTICES` under the [Apache License, Version 2.0](http://opensource.org/licenses/Apache-2.0), which everyone thinks they understand.  `license.txt` under [APL](https://opensource.org/licenses/APL-1.0).
-And on the licensor side of things,`manifest.txt` under the [LaTeX Project Public License, Version 1.3c](https://opensource.org/licenses/LPPL-1.3c), complete with a scary (and dubious) conclusion that if you don't provide one, "the licensee would be entitled to make reasonable conjectures as to which files comprise the Work."
+There are other footguns, often requiring the distribution of specific files.  `the_frameworx_license.txt` under the [Frameworx Open License 1.0](https://spdx.org/licenses/Frameworx-1.0.html).  `NOTICES` under the [Apache License, Version 2.0](http://opensource.org/licenses/Apache-2.0),  favorite piece of expert trivia.  `license.txt` under [APL](https://opensource.org/licenses/APL-1.0) again.
+And on the licensor side of things,`manifest.txt` under the [LaTeX Project Public License, Version 1.3c](https://opensource.org/licenses/LPPL-1.3c), complete with a scary (and dubious) warning that if you don't provide one, "the licensee would be entitled to make reasonable conjectures as to which files comprise the Work."

+You may expect such abberrations in your mental model of what OSI has approved.
+But that is for naught if the process you or your charges follow fails to account for them.
+Disputes on matters of credit especially have a tendency to become indignant and ego-charged.

 ## Legal Rigor

 I've mentioned above that not all OSI-approved licenses handle patents responsibly.
-Alas, OSI has approved licenses that, at least to my US-legal eye, do not seem to handle much of anything responsibly.
+Alas, OSI has approved at least one license that, to my US-legal eye, fails to handle much of anything rigorously at all.

-With sincerest respect to its lay author, whose heart is in the right place, promoting plain, clear legal terms, [as I do](https://blueoakcouncil.org/license/1.0.0), the [Fair License](https://opensource.org/licenses/Fair) cuts too deep and too long.
-As open software licenses goes, it seems to want to do the right thing, but fails to say the right words to do it.
+With sincerest respect to its lay author, whose heart was in just the right place, promoting plain brevity in legal terms, the [Fair License](https://opensource.org/licenses/Fair) cuts past the quick.
+As open software licenses go, Fair seems to want to do the right thing, but fails to say the right words to do it.
 In its entirety:

 > &lt;Copyright Information&gt;
 >